 Get girls into coding with this book from Hello Ruby that aims to teach 4-7 year olds about programming and open source culture through a smart, mischievous female protagonist and her whimsical adventures.

 The first book, Hello Ruby: Adventures in Coding is about imagination and adventure.
 Ruby is a little girl who makes friends with Snow Leopard and Penguins while solving problems.
 This book isn’t about coding per say, it’s more about problem solving through programming concepts.
 It’s a great tool for kids, parents and educators to learn to understand programming in a fun and creative way.

 Parents get a workbook so they can learn and help their kids solve problems in the accompanying activity book.

 Hello Ruby is now published in over 22 languages, including Japanese, Korean, Dutch and even Finnish.

 Scratch is a brainchild of the Lifelong Kindergarten Group at MIT’s Media Lab and is the world’s largest coding community for children.
 Its simple visual interface allows young people to create their own digital stories games and animations.

 It promotes computational thinking and problem-solving skills creative teaching and learning collaboration positive self expression an equity in the computer programming world.
 It’s always free and is available in over 70 languages.
 It uses drag and drop blue blocks of code similar to Hopscotch.

-You can get started for free with the option for at home plans from as little as $7.50 per month.
+You can get started with Tynker for free with the option for at home plans from as little as $7.50 per month.
 They occasionally run workshops exclusively for girls as well.

 Do you know any other cool, fun, hip new programming and tech apps, toys and tools out there?
-Share your top picks in the comments below!
+I’d love to hear about them!